mab-on/libdominator/README.md

 # Filter Syntax
 Expression = TAG[PICK]{ATTR_NAME:ATTR_VALUE}
-Multiple expressions can be concatenated with "." to find stuff inside of specific parent nodes.
+Multiple expressions can be concatenated with "." to find nodes inside of one or more parent nodes.

 | Item | Description | Example |
 |------|-------------|---------|